 The UM Counseling Center offers services designed to complement the University's academic mission by assisting students with their personal and educational development through a variety of psychological services.

-A UM Counseling Center representative is available to meet with students, faculty, and staff free-of-charge at the DeSoto Center.
-Please contact UM student services coordinator Christy Babb for times and locations to make an appointment.
+A UM Counseling Representative is available to meet with students, faculty, and staff free-of-charge on the Tupelo campus.
+Please contact UM-Tupelo Student Services Coordinator Gayle Wicker for times and locations.

 The University of Mississippi is committed to ensuring equal access to an education for enrolled or admitted students who have verified disabilities under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (ADA).
 The Office of Student Disability Services (SDS) provides reasonable classroom accommodations to verified students with physical and nonphysical disorders.

 University policy calls for accommodations to be provided on an individual and flexible basis.
 It is the responsibility of students with disabilities to seek available assistance from the University by contacting SDS in a timely manner.

 University of Mississippi students currently enrolled at the UM-Tupelo campus enjoy identical borrowing privileges and access to electronic resources as students currently enrolled on the main UM campus at Oxford.
 Included are books, music scores, DVD's, government documents, CDs, films, maps, etc. and online access to over 170 electronic databases, e-books, thousands of full text articles, online subject guides and research help.